Blog

 For recurring appointments, we ask for at least 24 hours’ notice for cancellations or changes.
 Short-notice changes may be charged because the visit time was reserved specifically for your address and route.

-Where the policy should appear
+Where the policy should appear if you want it to hold

 Policy placement